Multi-Market Google Ads Support Without Losing Control

 Run the portfolio

-• Monitor performance by country and channel
+• Monitor performance by country, channel, and product group

-• Shift budgets using comparable reporting
+• Support budget shifts using comparable reporting

 • Add further markets using the same model